carlosdorelli/GCloud-SSH-Login/README.md

 ![Google Cloud SSH Login](https://i.imgur.com/SqHsYll.png)

 Some commands to allow root SSH login in your GCloud Plataform VM.
+It's recommended to use SSH Keys but if you need log into root not by SSH keys follow the steps below.
+Join my Discord Server to more repositories [Dorelli's Community](https://discord.gg/Ew2MdZEMzz).

 ## Commands